 The value of a second-hand car is determined by a strategy.
 Although you might make more money if you overcharge, the sale might take longer.
 You might get a lot of interest and a rapid sale at a low price, but you won't make as much money.
 If you price it too low, potential customers might pass it by entirely since they'll assume it crashed or has some other defect.

 Additionally, consider how you'll react to offers.
 Will you stoop that low?
 How would you respond to the such offer?
 Have you got the time to be fussy?
 It's important to keep in mind that the worth of your car is not the balance of your auto loan.

 Making Costly Repairs Before You Sell

 It's a common misconception that your car needs repairs before you can sell it.
-However, it's likely that you'll get money back for the repairs you made.
+However, it's likely that you likely, money back for the repairs you made.
 The value of the car may increase, but certainly not by as much as you are thinking.
 That's not to say you shouldn't be aware of how much the repairs will cost.
 When it comes time to negotiate, the information may be useful.